 I hope one day Tilda asks me what I was doing when my water broke.
-Think of the valuable insight she’ll gain into the woman who gave her life—her first role model and source of inspiration:
+Think of the valuable insight she’d gain into the woman who gave her life.
+What words could I say to inspire her, to show her how greatly I anticipated her arrival?
+Maybe I’d reply with something like this:

 “I was taking a Buzzfeed quiz on my phone while lying in bed.
 I wasn’t tired, but, eh, I was too lazy to roll out of there.
 It’s possible I had to pee.
-You were surely squishing my bladder.
 But the bed was too comfortable, and I just…”

-As I continue blabbering, Future Tilda looks at her screen featuring a homework assignment titled, “My Mom, My Hero”.
-Then she jabs the backspace key with the cadence of a leaky faucet, taking her sweet time deleting each letter until the document is clean and ready for a more worthy subject.
+As I continued blabbering, Future Tilda would look at her screen featuring a homework assignment titled, “My Mom, My Hero”.
+Then she’d jab the backspace key with the cadence of a leaky faucet, taking her sweet time deleting each letter until her document was unsoiled, unlike her feelings towards her mom.

 Should I have been doing more to prepare for the arrival of my firstborn child?
 Probs.
 Was I too relaxed as a shadow of responsibilities loomed over me and rasped in my ear, “Heeey, I’m right behind you”?
 Mebbes.
 Did I even know how to hold a baby?
 Nopes.
 But I had already spent the previous few weeks worrying that I could go into labor at any moment, and all that gave me was stress and not a baby.
 Seeing as I was still two weeks away from my due date, I figured I had plenty of time to go into labor and/or freak out.
 So I stopped worrying about labor and I focused on the task at hand: challenging an online quiz to guess my age based on my dessert preferences.
 (You guessed wrong, Buzzfeed!
 Hahahahaha, surely you are devastated.)